haixiagu/haixiagu.github.io/_pages/about.md

 [**Main findings**]
 <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
-- Human organoids are three-dimensional (3D) in vitro cell cultures that accurately mimic the cell types, tissue structures, and other essential characteristics of human organs.
+- Human organoids are three-dimensional (3D) in vitro cell cultures that closely replicate the cell types, tissue architecture, and key features of human organs.
-- In this review, we summarized the methods and advancements in using phenomics to study human organoids, and outline prospects for their future development and application.
+- This review summarizes current methods and recent advances in applying phenomics to the study of human organoids, and discusses future directions for their development and application.
 </div>
 </div>